 Call for Papers

-- For completed papers of no more than 25 pages, please send identifying information (title page, author, affiliation, contact information) in a separate document.
-Papers should include a running head with abbreviated title.
-Student submissions should indicate “undergraduate” or “graduate” along with abbreviated title in the running head.
+For completed papers of no more than 25 pages, please send identifying information (title page, author, affiliation, contact information) in a separate document.
+Papers should include a running head with an abbreviated title.
+Student submissions should indicate “undergraduate” or “graduate,” along with an abbreviated title in the running head.

-- For all other presentation formats, please include title, lead contact or panel chair, participants/authors, affiliations, contact information, and a description of the panel, presentation, or poster.
-For each paper in a panel proposal, please include title, author(s), and abstracts of no more than 250 words.
+For all other presentation formats, including panel proposals, posters, and roundtables, please include the title, the lead contact or panel chair, the participants/authors, affiliations, contact information, and a description of the panel, poster, or roundtable.
+For each paper in a panel or roundtable proposal, please include a title, a list of authors, and abstracts of no more than 250 words.

-- A statement of professional responsibility should be included on the cover or title page of the submission: “In submitting the attached proposal/paper, I/we agree to present the panel at the 2012 NYSCA conference if it is accepted.
-I/We further recognize that all who attend and present at NYSCA’s annual meeting must register and pay the required fees.”
+A statement of professional responsibility should be included on the cover or title page of the submission and should state the following: “In submitting the attached paper/panel proposal, poster, or roundtable, I/we agree to present at the 2017 NYSCA conference if it is accepted.
+I/we further recognize that all who attend and present at NYSCA’s annual meeting must register and pay the required fees.”